rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-28-35d9f4b9a0084da5-listing-of-new-commercial-paper-of-360-one-wam-limited.md

 severity: low
 source: bse
 stocks:
-- 360ONEWAM
+- 360ONE
 tags:
+- 360-one-wam
 - commercial-paper
-- debt-listing
+- debt-securities
 - private-placement
-- 360-one-wam
-- debt-segment
 title: Listing of new Commercial Paper of 360 ONE WAM LIMITED
 ---